spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

     multiprocessing while also enabling this option in a step, we strongly recommend not to do this.
 This scenario would be the same as `SampleScript2` except with adding and calling the parameter dictionary `parameter_dict` in `SampleScript1`.
-However, it will likely crash if both multiprocessing options are set to use all the cores or even less.
+However, Python will crash if both multiprocessing options are set to use all the cores or even less, because it is not permitted that a worker has children processes.
     We recommend not enabling step multiprocessing for parallel pipeline runs to avoid potentially running out of memory.